GovReady/govready-q/docs/Developer_guide.md

 1. `guidedmodules` - handles Compliance Apps, Modules and Questions, (Tasks,) Answers, Instrumentation
 1. `discussion` - handles Discussions, Comments, Invitations

 Both `siteapp` and `discussion` are fairly intuitive in what they do and how they work.
-The `guidedmodules` app is the most sophisticated and least intuitive of the three and provides the core functionality the GovReady Compliance Server.
+The `guidedmodules` app is the most sophisticated and least intuitive of the three and provides the core functionality of the GovReady Compliance Server.

 ## Siteapp

-The diagram below provides summary representation of GovReady-Q's Django siteapp data model that handles users, organizations, project and folders and invitations.
+The diagram below provides a summary representation of GovReady-Q's Django siteapp data model that handles users, organizations, projects and folders, and invitations.

 ![Siteapp data model (not all tables represented)](assets/govready-q-siteapp-erd.png)

 ## Guidedmodules

-The diagram below provides summary representation of GovReady-Q's Django guidedmodules data model that handles Compliance Apps, modules and 1uestions, (tasks,) answers, and instrumentation.
+The diagram below provides a summary representation of GovReady-Q's Django guidedmodules data model that handles Compliance Apps, modules and questions, (tasks,) answers, and instrumentation.

 ![Guildedmodules data model (not all tables represented)](assets/govready-q-guidedmodules-erd.png)

 ## Discussion

-The diagram below provides summary representation of GovReady-Q's Django discussion data model that handles discussions, comments, and invitations.
+The diagram below provides a summary representation of GovReady-Q's Django discussion data model that handles discussions, comments, and invitations.

 ![Discussion data model (not all tables represented)](assets/govready-q-discussion-erd.png)